biorack/labkey_deploy/README.md

 A [previous configuration](https://github.com/biorack/labkey_deploy) of the metatlas LIMS was set up with LabKey's non-embedded web server versions (up to major version 23), whereas this configuration deploys the embedded web server version (major version 24+).
 Use these instructions for updating, deploying, and debugging the LIMS SPIN app as of July, 2024.
+Please see previous commit history of this repository for deploying the old LabKey LIMS v23.

 ## LabKey Version Documentation